Tidal capture and repeating partial tidal disruption events of giant stars: Specific orbital energy determined via different methods

 Following the method in \cite{2023MNRAS.520L..38C}, we calculate the averaged position and velocity of the SPH particles the density of that is greater than 1 per cent of the maximum density, which is treated as the remnant core.
 Then the specific orbital energy can be obtained by the COM of those bound SPH particles, which can be compared with the result calculated by the sink particle.

-The specific orbital energy in such two ways for RG2 with $\beta=0.7, 3$ as an example in Fig. \ref{fig: energy in two ways}.
-The specific energy calculated by two ways is consistent with each other, but the value calculated by the sink particle have less noise, indicating that it is suitable and better.
+In Fig. \ref{fig: energy in two ways} we show the specific orbital energy determined via two approaches for RG2 with $\beta=0.7, 3$ as an example.
+The specific energies calculated using the two approaches are consistent with each other; however, the value calculated using the sink particle has less noise, indicating that it is more suitable.